smasty/WikWiki/readme.txt

 Features
 ========

-- AutomaticLinkGeneration(3) - Same behaviour as on this site
+- AutomaticLinkGeneration(3) - Same behaviour as on c2.com/wiki
 - EasyTextInput(4)
   - Four or more dash characters create horizontal rule
   - Dash on a new line followed by space creates list item